-When we engaged the women at Orozo community on the need to guarantee that both men and women have the equal benefit to the land and that both genders on the mining sites are treated equally, they responded by saying their culture does not place women equal with men.
+When we engaged the women in Orozo community on the need to guarantee that both men and women have equal benefits to the land and that both genders on the mining sites are treated equally, they responded by saying their culture does not place women equally with men.

 Mr. Agyo, a community leader in Orozo, told MAWA-Foundation that his wife as a matter of culture must submit all monies she made from mining sites and other businesses to him as the head of the family.
 And when she does that, he will decide whether to give her anything from it or not.